-True cyclists will love riding the entire 100-year-old Historic Columbia River Highway, with a connecting motorized-vehicle-free state trail on parts of the old highway.
-The Troutdale to Cascade Locks segment passes by multiple waterfalls, Crown Point Vista House and the Bridge of the Gods.
+True cyclists will love riding the entire 102-year-old Historic Columbia River Highway, with a connecting motorized-vehicle-free state trail on parts of the old highway.
+While the Troutdale to Cascade Locks segment currently circumvents the waterfall area as trails are restored, it still passes by Crown Point Vista House and the Bridge of the Gods.
 The following Cascade Locks to Hood River segment features a new car-free segment of the restored state trail from Starvation Creek Trailhead to Viento State Park.
 The Hood River to The Dalles segment includes a beautiful 4-mile car-free leg that goes through the Mosier Twin Tunnels, followed by a ride to the picture-worthy Rowena Crest Viewpoint and Columbia Gorge Discovery Center.
 (Tip: avoid crowds at the pit-stops by taking the reverse route, starting in The Dalles and ending in Portland.)

 Even where you share the road with auto traffic, low speed limits and scenic views make it a must for experienced road cyclists.
 Find handy maps with detailed elevations, route cues and scenic points of interest from the Oregon Department of Transportation and Portland Office of Transportation.